STP Ride Details

 OPTIONAL REGISTRATION ADD-ONS

-- Event Parking - ($12 per day) parking passes available if you plan to leave your vehicle at the start line
+- Event Parking - ($12 per day) Parking pass for your vehicle at the start line

-- Bike Box Transportation - ($20) One-way bike box transportation from Seattle (start line) to Portland
+- Bike Box Transportation - ($20) One-way bike box transportation from start line to Portland

 - If you have purchased optional packet mailing ($20) your rider packet will be mailed to you approximately one week before the ride

-- Please ensure that your mailing address is listed correctly on your online account to avoid any delays
+- NOTE!
+Please ensure that your mailing address is listed correctly on your online account to avoid any delays!

 - CONTINUED IN 2019: STP packet pickup will be held at Cascade Bicycle Club & WA Bikes Headquarters in Magnuson Park